joykhatri/Ride-Booking/README.md

 -> For Create Ride WebSocket (When user create new ride, then all nearby rider can see that ride details)
     ws://127.0.0.1:8000/ws/riders/new_ride/{rider_id}

+-> For Rider live location (With latitude & longitude)
+    ws://127.0.0.1:8000/ws/riders/location/{rider_id}/

+    Enter this data in Message & update the data then it also give response in websocket & also change values in DB.
+    {
+    "latitude": ,
+    "longitude":
+    }